 7. Creative Mind

 To develop and implement new projects, the ability to ‘think outside of the box’ and be creative is an essential skill.
-You are expected to create innovative ideas and follow them through.
+You are expected to devise innovative solutions and follow them through.

 8. Being Able to Negotiate

-This isn’t a skill that you will acquire at university but is an important one if you want to be a successful civil engineer.
-You must be able to bring others together and reconcile differences.
+You won't necessarily acquire negotiation skills at university, but they are important if you want to be a successful civil engineer.
+You must be able to bring others together and reconcile differences, especially if conflict arises within the project team.
 You must also be able to negotiate deals with suppliers to reduce the cost of any one project.

 9. Attention to Detail

-Another key skill is having great attention to detail.
-Yes – this is mentioned in any job description, but when it comes to civil engineers it’s crucial!
+Another key skill is possessing attention to detail.
+Yes – this is mentioned in every job description, but, as already mentioned, when it comes to civil engineering it’s crucial!
 Every small part of designing and implementing infrastructure needs to be precise.
 If there is one piece of the puzzle missing you can kiss your career goodbye.

 10. Good Time Management

-A required professional skill to have is good time management; “complex construction projects require effective organisation and time management if they are to be delivered to budget and on time,” says Nigel on Target Jobs.
+One of the most important skills for a civil engineer to have is good time management.
+“Complex construction projects require effective organisation and time management if they are to be delivered to budget and on time,” says Nigel on Target Jobs.
 “Every team member has to keep to schedule.
 Deadlines mean you can’t afford to let things slip.”

 11. Problem Solving

 Problem-solving is used on a daily basis in the construction industry; nothing is plain sailing.
-You’ll have to deal with unexpected problems like burst water pipes.
-The key here is getting all members involved to help and solve the problem in a timely manner.
+You’ll have to deal with unexpected problems like burst water pipes, material delivery delays or staffing issues.
+The key here is getting all stakeholders involved to solve the problem in a timely manner.

 12. Being able to Visualize

 The ability to visualize is a top priority when thinking of becoming a civil engineer.
-While planning you must be able to bring the picture to life and imagine how your idea would work and what it would look like.
+While the architect is responsible for the aesthetic design of the project, you must be able to bring the picture to life and imagine how the concept would functionally work and what it would look like.

-An experienced civil engineer explained, in the Guardian, why being a team player is such a significant personal characteristic to have.
+As Fiona Dixon, an experienced civil engineer based in London, explains, being a team player is a significant personal characteristic to have.
 "It's a very rewarding job – there's a great sense of teamwork that comes through creating something and facing challenges together.
 If you enjoy working with people to help solve problems that affect wider society, then go for it.
 The industry is all about jumping in and trying new solutions."

 14. Passion for Learning

-The last and the most important characteristic that will make you not only a better professional but also driven is a never-ending spirit for learning.
-It’s important to continue learning and expanding your knowledge while new methods develop.
-That way you will always maintain the top spot and will have fundamental skills to add to your CV.
+One of the most underestimated characteristics - and one that will make you a better all round professional - is an ongoing thirst for learning.
+It’s important in any profession to continue learning and constantly expanding your knowledge while new methods develop.
+That way you will always stay at the cutting edge of your industry, as well as cultivate professional growth and add desirable skills to your CV.

 15. Enthusiasm and Commitment